mandalaoui/Netfilm/README.md

 4. PATCH -  will add movies to existing user.
 5. DELETE - will delete movies from existing user.

-all command will print the the appropriate outputs.
+All the commands return the relevant output by the server.
+The client recives the result and prints it.

 # Changes in project